 The list box shows all of the items and their properties.
 It can be scrolled to bring text into view, or the whole window can be made bigger if desired.
 The following actions can be done in the box:

-Although the box does not allow selection of multiple items by the usual Shift or Ctrl clicking, a range of points can be selected for deletion or toggling of the acquisition state by pressing Shift D or Shift A twice, once at each end of the range.
-See the description of these operations under Delete Item and Acquire.
+Although the box does not allow selection of multiple items by the usual Shift or Ctrl clicking, a range of items can be selected for several operations by pressing Shift and a key twice, once at each end of the range.
+These include:

 The properties shown for each item are the label, the color, the X, Y and Z coordinates, and the type of item (point, polygon, or map, 'Imp' for imported map, 'Anc' for item to use for anchor map state).
 Next is the registration number with which the item is associated.
 If the item is a registration point, the point number is shown as well, with an entry '#R#', where the first # is the registration number with which the point is associated, and the second # is the unique point number for this point.
 Next is a cryptic summary of the acquisition status of the item: